-I tried calling my parents on their cell phone ignoring the futility of the action.
+I tried calling my parents on their cell phones ignoring the futility of the action.
 They own a cell phone.
 But they don’t seem to either charge it, carry it, or hear it when it rings.
 They also change the number unreasonably often and I inevitably have the old number.
 It finally dawned on me to call my home phone number because despite carrying a cell phone for over 15 years my parents haven’t seemed to learn how to call my cell phone either.
-Sure enough seven messages left over the last five hours telling me that they: might be delayed, would probably miss there plane, and sure enough had missed their connecting flight.
+Sure enough, seven messages left over the last five hours telling me that they: might be delayed, would probably miss their plane, and sure enough, had missed their connecting flight.

 Travel Gets Harder

 It occurred to me how much harder travel is for my parents now that it used to be.
 Technology has changed.
 They still aren’t comfortable buying books online let alone airline tickets.
 They still leave messages on my home voicemail as if we had a tape answering machine and are monitoring our calls even though we haven’t owned a physical answering machine one in more than a decade.